 How To Make Map Paper Beads

-The shape of handmade beads is determined by the cut of the paper strips.
-To make more rounded beads, the paper is cut into long triangle-shaped strips.
+The cut of the paper strips determines the shape of handmade beads.
+The paper is cut into long triangle-shaped strips to make more rounded beads.
 For this tutorial, I made simple cylindrical paper beads.

 Step 1: Cut the road map into strips.
 Once you have chosen, I used a rotary cutter and mat.
 I cut 20 strips of paper, each 2.5cm (1″) wide and 30cm (12″) long.

-Step 2: Next, take one strip of map paper, then wrap it tightly around the knitting needle.
-The size of the knitting needle determines the size of the hole in the centre of the paper bead.
+Step 2: Next, take one strip of map paper then wrap it tightly around the knitting needle.
+The knitting needle’s size determines the hole’s size in the paper bead’s centre.
 I used a 4mm knitting needle to fit the 4mm eyelets.

 Secure the end of the paper strip with high-tack glue.

-If you don’t have high-tack glue, you might need to clip the paper in place with a bulldog clip until the glue dries.
+If you don’t have high-tack glue, you might need to clip the paper with a bulldog clip until the glue dries.

-Step 3: Carry on making map paper cylinders; you will need about 20 paper beads for each bracelet.
+Step 3: Carry making map paper cylinders; each bracelet will need about 20 paper beads.
 Then stick a 4mm coloured eyelet/grommet into each end of the bead.

-Step 5: To give the paper beads a glossy finish, brush them with crystal clear lacquer.
-The quickest and less messy way to do this is to place the beads on a wooden skewer.
-Then rest the skewer over a tray.
+Step 4: To give the paper beads a glossy finish, brush them with crystal clear lacquer.
+The quickest and less messy way is to place the beads on a wooden skewer.
+Then rest the skewer on a tray.
 Use a brush to apply the lacquer.

 Other varnishes can be used to coat the beads, such as Mod Podge.